-Can I change a component on Central?⚓︎
+Can I change, modify, delete, remove, or update a component on Central?⚓︎

-Once a component has been published to the Central Repository, it cannot be altered.
+Once a component has been released and published to the Central Repository, it cannot be altered.
 This rule is in place to preserve the stability and compatibility going forward.
 If you deploy an artifact, that happens to contain an error, to the Central Repository , you can publish a new version of that artifact.
 However you will be unable to change the contents of something that has been pushed to the Central Repository already.

 What about bugs?
 I just published a bug, can I fix it?